Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Beverage service is available on all flights, but only bottled water service is complimentary to Standard Class passengers.
 All other drinks including flavored nonalcoholic beverages are to be purchased on a pay as you go basis.
 Wi-fi access is not available on A220 aircraft, but is available to Standard Class passengers on A321 aircraft for a fee.

-Standard passengers may check one bag for free, while checking additional luggage may be checked for a modest fee.
+Standard passengers may check one bag for free, while additional luggage may be checked for a modest fee.
 Carry-on items (other than a woman’s purse or a diaper bag) incur a higher fee and must meet certain size and weight requirements.

 Prime Class